egberts/truecolor/README.md

 used as a transitory path toward full true color.
 Valid value of `$COLORTERM` is only `color`, `truecolor`, or blank.  `$COLORTERM` environment variable may even be undefined.

+`$COLORTERM=truecolor` is the only way to expand from 256-color to 16M-color.

 # `$TERM` environment variable

 It is no longer a good practice to set the `$TERM` environment variable.  `$TERM` get sets by the